 Same-Store office properties - Manhattan (1)

-(1)All office properties located in Manhattan owned by us at January 1, 2019 and still owned by us in the same manner at December 31, 2020.
+(1)All office properties located in Manhattan owned by us as of January 1, 2020 and still owned by us in the same manner as of December 31, 2021.
 Percent Occupied includes leases signed but not yet commenced.

 (2)Excludes properties under development.